TonyCapon3/tc-wepRecoil/README.md

-*creds to Lyrad for raycast snippet*
+*creds to Lyrad for cam pitch snippet*